 A CULTURAL SEASON FOR BIODIVERSITY

-More than ever, it is high time to rethink a new culture of nature.
+This year, more than ever, in the context of the Covid-19 pandemic, it is high time to rethink a new culture of nature.

 In 2020, more than ever, culture is taking over the political agenda of ecological transition.
 Hundreds of artists, cultural actors and nature conservation come together to defend a sensitive approach to biodiversity and living things.

 The unprecedented context of the massive erosion of biodiversity poses new challenges of perception, representation and understanding of the environment and calls for a global reaction, on the part of public authorities and civil society to reverse the decline of the diversity of biodiversity.

 Artists have a role to play in supporting this necessary and urgent collective mobilization, in renewing representations and integrating biodiversity into our common culture.
 How to make palpable what disappears or which has already disappeared?
 How to bear witness to the complex phenomenon of the collapse of the living?
 How to propose solutions, not technical but which accompany changes in behavior?
 How to encourage people to commit themselves to preserving biodiversity, by arousing emotion and wonder rather than guilt and fear?
 Cultural approaches have the power to share a sensitive experience of ecological questions and thus contribute to a deep awareness, the only real driving force for action on an individual and collective scale.

 After the Paris Agreements, the IUCN World Conservation Congress constitutes a decisive new step to accelerate French public policies and raise public awareness in favor of the preservation of nature and biodiversity.